adinger/motif-finder/README.md

-Implementation of Gibbs Random Sampling Algorithm to find the most frequently occurring substring (motif) in a set of gene sequences.
+Implementation of Gibbs Random Sampling Algorithm to find the most frequently occurring substring (motif) in a set of gene sequences, taking into account wildcard bases.

 Usage